UMMS-Biocore/dolphinnext/README.md

 -----

-[DolphinNext](https://dolphinnext.umassmed.edu/) An intuitive web interface designed for users with limited bioinformatics experience to analyze and manage large numbers of samples on High Performance Computing (HPC) environments, cloud services or on a personal workstation.
+[DolphinNext](https://dolphinnext.umassmed.edu/), an intuitive web interface designed for users with limited bioinformatics experience to analyze and manage large numbers of samples on High Performance Computing (HPC) environments, cloud services or on a personal workstation.

 * A platform to manage processing pipelines for large projects that require a scalable solution with automatic monitoring of large number of concurrent jobs
 * A drag and drop user interface to create NextFlow pipelines.